-- NEW for September 2018 subject to approval
+- NEW for September 2018 subject to approval - applications via UCAS will open once the course is fully approved

 - Law at Brunel is ranked 8th in London (The Complete University Guide 2018)